t638403/seneca-punch-clock/readme.md

 #Seneca Punch Clock
-A utility for employees to check in and out
+A Seneca plugin for employees to check in and out